kc0bfv/blog.notmet.net/content/post/rust-number-conversion.md

 Much panic!
 Such wow.
 I am duly reprimanded for adding 1 past the end of a u64.

 This feels as safe as my mother's arms, compared to the same operation in C.  In Rust, trying to do this at compile-time doesn't even get past compilation.
-This panic is the kind of behavior I'd expect from the Integer conversion method recommended in Rust by Example...
+This panic is the kind of behavior I'd expect from an Integer conversion method recommended in Rust by Example...
 But that's not what we get - we get that mess above.

+I expect Rust to do Integer conversions correctly by default, and to make it harder for me if I want to do something silly.

 Contrast this with the TryFrom/TryInto version - I get a `TryFromIntError(())` trying to convert a big u64 into a spot where it can't fit.
-I can handle that error, or pass it out to the calling function, easily.
+I can handle that error, or pass it out to the calling function.

 With TryFrom/TryInto I have a hard time ignoring my mistake - I have a hard time ignoring even the possibility of a mistake.